How To Talk About Your Chronic Illness If You’ve Recently Been Diagnosed

 Become Informed About Your Chronic Illness

 As I mentioned before, it is difficult to talk about your chronic illness when you don’t understand it yourself.
-Take some time to learn about your health first so that you can confidently inform others when the time is right.
+Take some time to learn about your health condition so that you can confidently inform others when the time is right.
 Here are some basic ways to get started:

 - Discuss your chronic health condition with your doctor once diagnosed.
 This allows you to ask questions and discuss your treatment options.
+Make a list of questions you have later at follow-up medical appointments to reduce worries.

 - Research your condition during your personal time.
 Your physician should have reputable sources that you can read through (i.e., handouts, articles, websites).
 Request them if they are not offered to you.

 - Purchase books and other literature about your health condition.
 Having literature on-hand about your own chronic illness (especially ones that are easy to read) make it easy for you to refer back to them when needed.
-They use medical terms that you will become more familiar with when referring to your health, and they include information for both you and your family members/caregivers.
+They use medical terms that you will become more familiar with when referring to your chronic condition, and they include information for both you and your family members/caregivers.
 Here’s an example of what to look for.

 - Join organizations or online support groups that support chronically ill people with your specific diagnosis.
 They tend to have many helpful resources and information at your fingertips that others may have had good experiences with.